All Products

 How it works

-When multiple nodes running AI inference services pull model files from OSS simultaneously, the download activity can saturate the source's egress bandwidth.
-This creates a performance bottleneck that can cause startup delays or failures.
-This issue is particularly pronounced in regions with lower OSS egress bandwidth, where concurrent back-to-source traffic can severely impact deployment efficiency.
+When multiple nodes pull model files from OSS simultaneously, the concurrent downloads can saturate the source's egress bandwidth, causing startup delays or failures.
+This bottleneck is especially severe in regions with lower OSS egress bandwidth.

-OSS Connector model broadcasting optimizes large-scale AI inference deployments.
-When multiple inference instances for the same model are launched, only one or a few nodes load the model data directly from OSS.
-This data is then distributed to other nodes through a chain-based topology.
-Model broadcasting leverages node storage and network resources to reduce back-to-source traffic, lessen the source's load, and improve distribution efficiency.
+With model broadcasting, only one or a few nodes load data directly from OSS when multiple inference instances start.
+The data is then distributed through a chain topology, leveraging node storage and network resources to reduce back-to-source traffic and improve distribution efficiency.

-OSS Connector model broadcasting uses a chain-based transport method where model files are passed serially from one node to the next.
-Each node receives and forwards the data only once.
-For model file transfers, a single data stream is often sufficient to saturate the network bandwidth of most mainstream instance types.
-The chain-based method avoids the bandwidth bottlenecks that can occur in tree-based transport, where a node must send data to multiple downstream nodes simultaneously.
+Model files are passed serially from one node to the next; each node receives and forwards data once.
+A single data stream typically saturates the network bandwidth of most instance types, and the chain topology avoids the bottlenecks of tree-based transport where a node must serve multiple downstream nodes.

-OSS Connector preloads model files from OSS into a memory buffer using a high-concurrency strategy.
-This lets the inference engine load the model into GPU memory as needed.
-The buffered memory is then released after a delay once inference is complete.
-The model broadcasting feature builds on this by enabling the buffer to be shared across nodes.
-It integrates DADI P2P functionalities and requires only a Redis or Tair service for node discovery and metadata management.
-This setup allows buffered data to be distributed to other nodes.
-Compared to a single-node deployment, this solution adds only lightweight buffer-sharing logic while fully using idle node egress bandwidth during model loading.
-This provides a cost-effective and efficient method for distributed model loading.
+OSS Connector preloads model files into a memory buffer using high-concurrency downloads.
+The inference engine loads the model into GPU memory as needed, and the buffer is released after a delay once inference completes.
+Model broadcasting extends this by sharing the buffer across nodes through DADI P2P, requiring only a Redis or Tair service for node discovery and metadata management.
+This adds lightweight buffer-sharing logic while fully utilizing idle node bandwidth during model loading.

 image